-Peel the carrots, potatoes, and zucchini using a peeler and wash them under running water.
+Peel the carrots, potatoes, and zucchini, then rinse under running water.

-Prepare a baking sheet pan, line it with parchment paper, and spread the veggies into a single layer.
+Line a baking sheet with parchment paper and spread the veggies in a single layer.
+Add lemon wedges to the corners of the pan.

-Bake for about 30-35 minutes or until potatoes are golden brown, showing crispy and charred bits at the edges.
+Roast for 30–35 minutes, or until the potatoes are golden brown with crispy, charred edges.

-Take the baking pan out of the oven and squeeze the juice of the baked lemon over the veggies for a beautiful natural sweetness.
+Remove from the oven and squeeze the roasted lemon over the vegetables for natural sweetness.

 Video